adityamwagh/adityamwagh/README.md

   <h1> 👋 Hello, I'm Aditya</h1>
 </div>

-I'm a **Computer Vision and Machine Learning Engineer** working on **applying ML to problems in Computer Vision & Robotics**.
+I'm a NYC based **ML Engineer**/**Roboticist** working on **applying ML to problems in Computer Vision & Robotics**.
+Always open to interesting conversations and collaboration opportunities.
+Feel free to reach out if you'd like to chat about robotics, AI, or any exciting projects!

 I hold MS and BE degrees in Electrical Engineering from **New York University** and **BITS Pilani**, with a specialization in Robotics, Machine Learning and Computer Vision.
+I'm a competent **Python** and **C++** programmer with an in-depth understanding of deep learning, 2D & 3D computer vision, perception, localization and mapping (SLAM).

+Previously worked on building learning based SLAM systems, transformer based point cloud registration & feature matching and semantic segmentation.

 <div align="center">
   <table style="border-collapse: collapse; border: none;">